 The main reason the Monte Carlo was so profitable for Chevrolet was that it had a great deal in common with the A-body Chevelle/Malibu intermediates.
 In fact, the Monte Carlo differed from the Chevelle only in its front clip, rear fenders, sail panels, and outer doors.
 Even the upper roof panel was shared with the Chevelle hardtop.

-The dashboard was cribbed from the Chevelle as well, but to make it seem more like a luxury car, Chevrolet interior designers covered with woodgrain appliqué, allegedly a photostatic copy of the burled-elm trim of the contemporary Rolls-Royce.
+The dashboard was cribbed from the Chevelle as well, but to make it seem more like a luxury car, Chevrolet interior designers covered it with woodgrain appliqué, allegedly a photostatic copy of the burled-elm trim of the contemporary Rolls-Royce.
 While bucket seats had always been part of the Ford Thunderbird’s image, the Monte Carlo came standard with a bench seat in front, mostly to keep the price down; buckets were a $121 option.
 The Monte Carlo did have somewhat nicer upholstery than the Chevelle, however, offering slick nylon, vinyl, or a combination of the two in a variety of color schemes.

 Mechanically, the Monte Carlo was almost pure Chevelle.
 The Monte’s base suspension was slightly stiffer to account for the extra weight of the longer nose, but extra sound insulation made the ride seem smoother than that of the Monte’s A-body siblings.
 Monte Carlos also had standard front disc brakes, which still cost extra on most Chevelles.
 The engine lineup, too, was similar to that of the A-body line, although the Monte’s base engine was a 350 cu. in.
 (5,733 cc) V8 with a two-barrel carburetor, a $26.35 option on V8 Chevelles.